 You can create Airbnb listings and listings on other OTAs directly via iGMS.
 On top of that, you will be able to manage all the activities associated with short-term rental management within a single iGMS dashboard.

 Enhancing your ranking on the platform is another aspect to work on continuously.
+Be sure to explore various optimization techniques and review your listing over time if you make adjustments to your property.
 Go the extra mile to provide an excellent guest experience and elevate your property management by using automation.
 This will allow for an increased occupancy rate and, hence, for the best ROI.